maturk/maturk.github.io/cv.markdown

         <dd><em>MSc Robotics, Systems and Control</em>
           <strong>2021-2023</strong>
           Semester Project: Object 3D shape reconstruction from RGB-D images using trained shape priors.
-Created a custom multi-view object centric RGB-D dataset of textured ShapeNet models using Blender and an auto-encoder of shape priors with PyTorch. <a href="https://maturk.github.io/projects/object_reconstruction.html">Demo Page.</a><br> <br>
+Created a custom multi-view object centric RGB-D dataset of textured ShapeNet models using Blender and an auto-encoder capable of single or multi-view voxel reconstruction with PyTorch. <a href="https://maturk.github.io/projects/object_reconstruction.html">Demo Page.</a><br> <br>

-          Relevant Coursework: Vision Algorithms for Mobile Robots 5.5/6, Image Analysis and Computer Vision 5.25/6, Robot Dynamics 5.25/6, Introduction to Machine Learning 5.25/6, Computational Models of Motion 5.25/6, Computer Graphics, Machine Perception, Probabilistic Artificial Intelligence, and Seminar in Computer Vision.
+          Relevant Coursework: Vision Algorithms for Mobile Robots 5.5/6, Image Analysis and Computer Vision 5.25/6, Robot Dynamics 5.25/6, Introduction to Machine Learning 5.25/6, Computational Models of Motion 5.25/6, Computer Graphics, Mixed Reality 5.75/6,
+          Machine Perception, and Seminar in Advanced Topics in Vision 5.75/6.
         </dd>

         <dt>University of Glasgow</dt>